Canonical decompositions for Poincar\'e duality pairs: Preliminaries

+Now we can state the results from \cite{SS2} which play a basic role in this paper.
 Recall that if $H$ is a subgroup of a group $G$, the \textit{commensuriser}, $Comm_{G}(H)$, of $H$ in $G\ $is the subgroup of $G$ consisting of all elements $g$ such that the conjugate of $H$ by $g$ is commensurable with $H$.
 Trivially, $Comm_{G}(H)$ contains $H$.
 We will say that $Comm_{G}(H)$ is \textit{large} if it contains $H$ with infinite index, and is \textit{small} otherwise.

-The following existence result combines the statements of Theorems 12.3 and 12.5 of \cite{SS2}.
-We have made one slight modification in the last sentence of part 1, where we refer to the number of coends of a subgroup in a group.
+The following existence result is essentially the statement of Theorem 12.3 of \cite{SS2}.
+We have made one slight modification in the last sentence of part 3), where we refer to the number of coends of a subgroup in a group.
 See page 33 of \cite{SS2} for a brief discussion of this concept.
 It was introduced independently by Bowditch \cite{B2} under the name of coends, by Geoghegan \cite{Geoghegan} under the name of filtered coends, and by Kropholler and Roller \cite{KR} under the name of relative ends.

-\begin{theorem} Let $G$ be a one-ended, almost finitely presented group which is not $VPC$ and does not admit any nontrivial almost invariant subsets over $VPC$ groups of length $<n$, and let $\mathcal{F}_{n}$ denote the collection of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups.
+\begin{theorem} Let $n\geq1$, and let $G$ be a one-ended, almost finitely presented group which is not $VPC$ and does not admit any nontrivial almost invariant subsets over $VPC(<n)$ subgroups, and let $\mathcal{F}_{n}$ denote the collection of equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups.